ga-wdi-curriculum/js-scope/context.md

     - `null`
     - `user`
     - `$` (jQuery)
-3. Why does the `user.sayName` in the click event throw an error?
+3. Why does the click event throw an error?
     1. Because there aren't parentheses after `user.sayName`
     - Because `user.sayName` is in an event so `this` is not `user`
     - Because you can't use `alert` inside a function